mozilla/high-fidelity/devhub.md

    The lightweight jQuery-like library simplifies common tasks such as DOM manipulation.
  * **backbone.js**
    Backbone lets us do data-binding and MVC-style coding, making the app a lot easier to develop.

+The app also parses Atom/RSS feeds for podcasts offline and uses IndexedDB as a datastore.
+Both of these functions were abstracted into libraries available (in alpha!) on GitHub ([IndexedDB](https://github.com/tofumatt/localForage) and [Feed Parser](https://github.com/mozilla/hungry-js)).